jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

 * `Dark Rainbow Theme`_  - did I mention I like pretty colors?
 * `Remote Development`_ - This allows me to work with `Windows Subsystem Linux`_ or Linux_ on any computer

+I have a gift for you, since you made it this far.
+It will make using your computer easier and everything in :ref:`how to make a test driven development environment` easier as well.
+This is the underlying structure of your computer. :ref:`Check it out here<learn directory structure>`

 ----

 .. raw:: html